• Skip to primary navigation

 Looking to live your #bestmountainlife?

-There are few places you’ll find more rustic than a rugged old cabin cuddled deep into the Canadian Rockies.
-Add in a crackling fireplace, some authentic log furniture, and of course, incredible mountain views, and your cabin accommodations in Banff is sure to embrace your inner lumberjack.
+Few places are more rustic than a rugged old cabin cuddled deep into the Canadian Rockies.
+Add in a crackling fireplace, some authentic log furniture, and of course, incredible mountain views, and your cabin accommodations in Banff will indeed embrace your inner lumberjack.
+While we’ve got a few prime ones listed below, see our post on cozy cabins in Banff for more options.

 Banff Log Cabin Guesthouse